-04.07 Immediate Supervisor of Qualifying Individuals fully-qualified individuals to work with during the qualification process.
-Ensures that qualifying individuals have successfully completed the basic level requirements that the individual is qualified to the Basic Level. an to independently perform job responsibilities prepared for review by the Inspector Qualification Board.
+04.07 Immediate Supervisor of Qualifying Individuals.
+Assesses the ability of each qualifying individual assigned to them and provides appropriate levels of detailed supervision based on the individual’s level of proficiency.
+As needed, assigns fully-qualified individuals to work with qualifying individuals during the qualification process.
+Identifies the qualifying individual’s previous experience and training for which qualification credit may be given.
+Requests equivalencies, deviations, and interim qualifications as appropriate.
+Ensures that qualifying individuals have successfully completed the basic level requirements and subsequently certifies that the individual is qualified to the Basic Level.
+Ensures that an individual is ready to independently perform job responsibilities at the Proficiency Level and recommends them once prepared for review by the Inspector Qualification Board.
+Monitors qualifying individuals for completion of all qualification requirements within the assigned timeframe (typically 24 months for newly qualifying inspectors).
+Evaluates inspectors, who may be assigned inspection activities that are outside of their classification, against the applicable qualification standard, to verify the individual has the requisite knowledge and skills, and abilities to successfully complete the inspection activity.

+04.08 Qualifying Individuals.
+Works towards completion of all qualification requirements within the assigned timeframe (typically 24 months for newly qualifying inspectors).
+Identifies and proposes to their immediate supervisor previous experience and training for which qualification credit may be given.

 1247-05 REQUIREMENTS

 Staff implementing NMSS and NSIR programs must understand the facilities, equipment, processes, and activities of those programs, as well as the criteria, techniques, and mechanics of implementing the programs.
-The qualification process is intended to provide staff with sufficient information to program that
+The qualification process is intended to provide staff with sufficient information to proficiently conduct inspections.
+The qualification program has been sequenced to optimize learning by ensuring that individuals have completed basic courses before beginning more complex ones.

 Attachment 1, “General Overview of the Fuel Facility Inspector Training and Qualification Program,” is a complete description of the program for qualifying inspectors.